nixpkgs-architecture/simple-package-paths/README.md

 These attributes will newly be added to `pkgs` by automatically calling `pkgs.callPackage pkgs/unit/<4-prefix name>/<name>/pkg-fun.nix { }` on all entries in `pkgs/unit`.
 In order to ensure efficiency of this operation, `builtins.readDir` should be optimized as described [here](https://github.com/NixOS/nix/issues/7314).

-## Transitioning
+## Transition

-This RFC comes with [a reference tool](https://github.com/nixpkgs-architecture/simple-package-paths/pull/22) to make the above transition in an automated way.
+This RFC comes with [a tool](https://github.com/nixpkgs-architecture/simple-package-paths/pull/22) to make the above transition in an automated way.
 If this RFC is accepted, the result of that tool will be PR'd to nixpkgs.
 The tool itself will also be added to nixpkgs so that it can easily be ran again in the future.
 For at least one release cycle, the legacy way of declaring packages should still be accepted, but the tool can be ran again at any point, thereby moving those new packages from the legacy paths to the new `pkgs/unit` paths.